There are mornings I hear the little voice from the next room, turn and squint at my phone and see that it’s only 4 am. (Really, Delilah?!)

-There are mornings when I hear the little voice from the next room and squint at my phone to see “4am” – really, Delilah?!
-Or nights when I have just sunk into a divine bubble bath and the cries start.
-There is weetbix in my hair on the daily, about 900 loads of laundry to fold and I’ve basically lived on brown rice and cans of tuna because it’s the quickest thing to make when I’m juggling a clingy baby.
+Weetbix is in my hair on the daily, I have 900 loads of laundry to fold, and I live on brown rice and cans of tuna because that’s the easiest thing to make when juggling a clingy baby.

-I believe the topic of pregnancy loss is still such a taboo and there are so many people feeling like they shouldn’t talk about it.
-It is a hugely tragic emptiness which everyone chooses to deal with in their own way.
+So many people feel like they shouldn’t talk about it.
+It is a huge tragic emptiness that everyone deals with in their own way.

-Finding out I was pregnant I felt unbelievably terrified but also so excited.
-I started up a Pinterest board for nursery inspiration.
-I told people well before the first scan, the superstitious side of me didn’t even flinch- we were so pumped.
+When I found out I was pregnant for the first time I felt terrified, but excited too.
+I created a Pinterest board for nursery inspiration and I shared our happy with new with others well before the first scan; the superstitious side of me didn’t even flinch.

-But come the scan on Christmas Eve (talk about timing) there was no heartbeat.
-Everything else was there except the baby.
-In fact there was no baby to start with.
-But I still had all the symptoms of being pregnant, a sac on the scan and the blood tests that stated “positive.”
+Then came our scan on Christmas Eve.
+There was no heartbeat.
+In fact, there was no baby.
+Yet, I had all the symptoms of being pregnant; a sac on the scan and blood tests that stated “positive.”

 This is called a blighted ovum.
-Most miscarriages actually happen without women realising, and 1 in 4 pregnancies will end in miscarriage.
-But I was 10 weeks already, just a few shy of the second trimester when we were getting ready to tell everyone else.
+Most miscarriages happen without women realising, and 1 in 4 pregnancies will end in miscarriage.
+I was 10 weeks into my pregnancy already, just a few weeks shy of the second trimester when we were getting ready to tell everyone else.

-Like most traumatic or stressful things in life I just push on, I was told to rest as I’d lost a lot of blood.
-But I hate not being busy.
+Like with most traumatic or stressful things in life, I decided to just push on.
+I was told to rest as I’d lost a lot of blood, but I hate not being busy.

 I deleted the Pinterest board and busied with planning new year goals.

-At 8 weeks I started to bleed and with no Hayden close by, it was a terrifying 20 minute journey to emergency on my own.
+Then, at 8 weeks I started to bleed.
+It was a terrifying 20 minute journey to emergency on my own.

-He cried.
-While I had relied on him to support me during that time, I’d never really considered what a profound effect this had on him.
-He was always busy being strong for me.
-It revealed our vulnerable sides, even if they appeared at different times.
+While I was rely on him to support me I’d never really considered what a profound effect this had on him, because he was always busy being strong for me.